Atomus48/JumpInReplay/README.md

 **Command Reference:**

 - `jumpIn_convert`: converts replay you are currently watching into JumpInReplay.
-- `jumpIn_autoConvert`: automaticly converts replay when opening replay.
+- `jumpIn_autoConvert`: automatically converts replay when opening replay.
 - `jumpIn_replaySave`: saves the replay you are currently watching as a JumpInReplay.
 - `jumpIn_openReplay`: opens the most recently converted replay.
 - `jumpIn_bindings`: applys standard bindings for JumpInReplay.